A workflow is how a project moves from start to finish; the set of actions required to get things done.

 Automating these steps reduces required labor and guarantees nothing gets overlooked.

-You can minimize this with timeline and dependency planning, but that’s not enough.
-You also need to single out urgent tasks with priorities and milestones.
+Timeline and dependency planning is the first stpe, but it’s also important to single out urgent tasks with priorities and milestones.

 Templates can help you set up detailed processes for new projects in familiar territory in mere minutes.

 We love templates here at monday.com.
 We have hundreds of ready-made templates (all fully customizable) for many different workflows.
 Here are 7 of them that can be used to help standardize complex workflows: